couchand/lines-js/README.markdown

 Not every style is supported for every possible intersection.
 The best approximation is picked if the exact character is not available.

+Colors are handled by the `ansi-styles` module.
+Only 16 color mode is supported, currently.

 Two methods are exposed to add lines to the view, `line` and `box`.
 Use `box` when you'd like to draw four lines with the same style for a box.
 Use `line` for complete control of each segment.